 AMP or responsive?

 Can we just skip that responsive website altogether now that we have AMP for our eCommerce site?
 No, we can’t.
-AMP is for mobile devices, but using WIFI on my tablet, I really don’t might a few more fancy options on your online shop.
+AMP is for mobile devices, but using WIFI on my tablet, I really don’t mind a few more fancy options on your online shop.
 Using a responsive website makes sure you provide the best experience per device.

 What does Google say?